andyttran/guide_to_algorithms/README.md

 // total = 2 + 4 = 6
 ```

-The first print statement has an array access and then a printing to the console, so thats 2 operations.
+The first print statement has an array access and then a printing to the console, so that's 2 operations.
 The second print statement involves: accessing the length, subtracting from the length, accessing the index, and printing to the console.
-Thats a total of 4 for the second print statement.
+That's a total of 4 for the second print statement.

 In total there are 6 computations, we would say this is O(1) time complexity.
 Read the next section to find out why.